tradecloud/tradecloud-docs-api-v2/forecast/slimstock.md

 ## Lines

 `lines`: a forecast contains one or multiple lines.
-A forecast line contains item, period and demand in this period.
-Lines are grouped into a schedule based on the same `buyerItemNumber`.
-When multiple lines with the same `buyerItemNumber` are provided, the item data of an arbitrary line will be used.

-### Item

-`lines.item`: the forecasted item \(or article, goods\).
+A forecast line contains item information and up to 36 months of demand forecasts for this item.

 * `buyerItemNumber`: the mandatory item code or number as known in Slimstock and your ERP.
 * `buyerItemRevision`: the revision \(or version\) of this item number.
 * `buyerItemName`: the mandatory item short name.
 * `supplierItemNumber`: the item code or number as known at the supplier.
 Required in case of wholesale suppliers.
 * `purchaseUnitOfMeasureIso`: the purchase unit according to ISO 80000-1, a typical example is `PCE`.
+* `startDate`: the date at which the forecasts periods start.
+Only the month and year of this date are used (day of month is ignored).
+* `M0`: The forecasted demand for the 0th month, being the month of `startDate`.
+Quantity has a decimal `1234.56` format with any number of digits.
+* `M1` - `M35`: The forecasted demands for the consecutive months.
+Quantity has a decimal `1234.56` format with any number of digits.

 {% hint style="warning" %}
 `buyerItemNumber` should be unique within your company and never change.
 Never renumber or re-use `buyerItemNumber`s.
 {% endhint %}

-* `period`: the Slimstock relative forecast period.
-M0 is current month, M1 is next month etc.
-* `quantity`: the forecasted demand of this item, in this period, for this supplier.
-Quantity has a decimal `1234.56` format with any number of digits.

 ## issueDateTime